awsdocs/amazon-workdocs-user-guide/doc_source/sync_client_help.md

 + Microsoft Windows Server 2012 R2 \(with Microsoft AD, not Simple AD\)
 + macOS 10\.10 or later

 On all Windows clients, including all WorkSpaces, you must enable JavaScript in Internet Explorer\.
-For more information, see [How to enable JavaScript in a web browser?](http://support.microsoft.com/gp/howtoscript)\.
+For more information, see [How to enable JavaScript in Windows](https://support.microsoft.com/en-us/help/3135465/how-to-enable-javascript-in-windows)\.

 The sync application requires HTTPS access on port 443 for all IP addresses for AWS\.